Latroids and code invariants: R-linear codes

-where $A_w=\lvert\{c\in\Cc:\wt(c)=w\}\rvert$.
-The list $A_0,\dots,A_{\wt(R^n)}$ is called the {\bf weight distribution} of $\Cc$ and is an invariant of the code.
-Notice that in the case of the Hamming support we have $\wt(R^n)=n$, and we obtain the classical definition of weight enumerator.
+where The list $A_0,\dots,A_{\wt(R^n)}$ is called the {\bf weight distribution} of $\Cc$ and is an invariant of the code.
+Notice that, if $R$ is a field and the weight is the Hamming weight, we have $\wt(R^n)=n$ and we recover the classical definition of weight enumerator.
 In the more general case of standard support, it is important to keep track of what happens in each component.
-For this reason, we introduce the a refined version of the weight enumerator.
+For this reason, we introduce a finer version of the weight enumerator, which we call support enumerator.